Skip to main content

 Explore the history of the site where the Opera House stands.

-Giving a gift today helps foster and celebrate a shared sense of belonging for all Australians.
+Support the Sydney Opera House by giving a gift and helping to foster and celebrate a shared sense of belonging for all Australians.